athithyaaselvam/MENU-SPOTTER/README.md

 Restaurant menu spotter application for visually impaired.

-The dependencies are mentioned in requirements.txt file.
+The dependencies are mentioned in requirements.txt file. pip install -r requirements.txt

 Run the project.py file to execute the app.